Section 269SU of Income Tax Act 1961

 (3) Unified Payments Interface Quick Response Code (UPI QR Code)

-The main intention of this Section 269SU of Income Tax Act, 1961 seems to be promoting digital payments in India.
+The main intention of Section 269SU of the Income Tax Act of 1961 seems to be promoting digital payments in India.
 However, the drawback arises for those persons who carry on B2B businesses.
 In case of persons carrying on B2C businesses, they directly interact with the retail consumers where the payment amounts involved in the transactions may be low compared to those persons having B2B businesses.
-The drawback is mainly due to the reason that the above notified modes of payment come with a payment limit, as follows:
+The drawback is mainly due to the reason that the above-notified modes of payment come with a payment limit, as follows:

 S. No.